 Our depression may bring symptoms that we find embarrassing.
 Because of the silence around them, we might feel as though we’re the only people in the world to experience them.
 However the truth is many of us share the same symptoms – we just don’t talk about them.

-Drawing on the lived experience of our wonderful Peer Support Group, we’ve identified 13 less-talked about symptoms of depression.
+Drawing on the lived experience of our community, we’ve identified 13 less-talked about symptoms of depression.

 1. Crying Over Nothing